lbryio/lbry.tech/documents/resources/regtest-setup.md

 sudo ./configure
 sudo python2 setup.py install
 ```
-The `sudo ./configure` command creates a new user in the system by the name "lbryum", which is the user through which we'll be the running the server. lbryum-server also need W/R access to `/var/lbryum-server`
+The `sudo ./configure` command creates a new user in the system by the name "lbryum", which is the user through which we'll be running the server. lbryum-server also needs W/R access to `/var/lbryum-server`.
 To do that run:
 ```bash
 sudo chown -R lbryum /var/lbryum-server
 ```
-When installed, append/use the following config options to the `/etc/lbryum.conf` file.
+When installed, append/use the following config options to the `/etc/lbryum.conf` file:
 ```ini
 [lbrycrdd]
 lbrycrdd_host = localhost